SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ## columnFormatterReference

 This will be replaced with the referenced column's formatter JSON.
 Multi-level reference isn't supported.

-References for multi-choice column formatter template and column formatters not based on templates are not supported.
+References for multi-choice column formatter templates and column formatters not based on templates are not supported.

 ```json
 {